Steans Center > For Students > Graduate Fellowships > Steans Graduate Fellowship

 Proposals must be developed collaboratively with an organization that supports sustainable development through the lens of social equity and through building on existing neighborhood or community assets.
 The size and type of the collaborating organization is not as important as the goals of the project and its potential to positively impact neighboroods, communities and/or their natural environment.
 Students needing assistance in identifying a potential partner for developing a fellowship project proposal should contact Howard Rosing (firstname.lastname@example.org) at the Steans Center.

 Fellowship projects should focus on a sustainable development topic (social, economic, and/or environmental) that supports one or more of the United Nations Sustainable Development Goals (SDGs).
 Using the SDG framework, students should structure their projects toward impacting local development but with an understanding of how the project contributes to global systemic change.
 Projects must also focus on an issue relevant to sustainable development through the lens of social equity.

 Fellowship topics can include but are not limited to: education access, affordable housing, sustainable food systems development, healthcare access and policymaking, environment/ecological restoration, public health, neighborhood business development and wealth creation, racial equity, human rights advocacy and policymaking, workers' rights, response to climate change, environmental justice, youth development, LGBTQ rights, advocacy/support for immigrants and refugees, criminal justice reform, womens' rights, community-based technology access, restorative justice, and community arts development.
-The Steans Center is particularly committed to supporting projects where graduate students work collaboratively in support of historically marginalized groups including Black, Indigenous and other People of Color communities and led organizations.
+The Steans Center is particularly committed to supporting projects where graduate students work collaboratively in support of historically marginalized groups including Black, Indigenous and other People of Color (BIPOC) communities and organizations.
 Though the emphasis of the Steans Center is primarily on the Chicago region, proposals will be considered that focus on geographies outside the region.